Updated July 17, 2023

 - The inability to properly value a derivative instrument due to its complicated nature exposes the involved parties to the risk of enormous losses.

-- Given that derivatives are also used for speculation purposes, unpredictable behavior of the underlying asset may lead to huge losses.
+- The unpredictable behavior of the underlying asset may lead to significant losses when derivatives use it for speculation.

 - Some over-the-counter contracts are vulnerable to counter-party default risk as they lack proper due diligence.